MizaGBF/RPGMTL/readme.md

     * It exposes one setting to merge RPG Maker Show Text/Script event commands as one string.
 You must re-extract the strings after changing it.
     * It exposes two File Actions to extract content and Ruby scripts, from those files.
 * `Ruby`: For Ruby scripts.
 It's also called by `RM Marshal` to patch RPG Maker XP/VX/VX Ace scripts.
+* `Character Limit`: Add a simple action on all files to check whether a translated string is over a certain size limit.

 The following Translator Plugins are available:
 * `TL Google`: For Google Translations.